Key takeaways

 Tax benefits include:

-Digital nomad visa vs Golden visa
+Digital nomad visa vs Golden Visa

-Spain offers several legal residency options:
+Spain used to offer several legal residency options:

-• Digital Nomad Visa: Income-based, flexible, work-permitting
+- Digital Nomad Visa: Income-based, flexible, work-permitting

-• Golden Visa: Investment-based (e.g. €500,000 property purchase)
+- Golden Visa: Investment-based (e.g., €500,000 property purchase)

 Why choose Delaguía y Luzón